Member states of the League of Nations: Non-members

+Andorra and Vatican City never sought membership.
 Iceland was given the opportunity to join the League of Nations in 1920, but opted not to, primarily due to limited administrative resources.

+Newfoundland was the only British dominion which did not apply for membership of the League, which Arthur Berriedale Keith attributed to its "small size and microscopic population" (less than 300,000 people at the time).
+It had also been denied separate representation at the Paris Peace Conference and was less active in foreign affairs compared to the other dominions.

 Some relatively-isolated sovereign states in Asia also did not join, including Bhutan, Nepal, and Yemen, at least in part due to having no diplomatic relations with the major powers.
-Tibet and Mongolia were de facto independent, but their independence was not recognized by the major powers.
+Mongolia (from 1921) and Tibet were de facto independent, but their independence was not recognized by the major powers.

+The Kingdom of Hejaz declined to join in 1920, and was conquered by the Sultanate of Nejd in 1925, creating the Kingdom of Hejaz and Nejd.
+The dual monarchy was consolidated to become Saudi Arabia in 1932.
+Saudi Arabia never joined the League.

+The Sultanate of Muscat and Oman never joined the League of Nations; it was de jure an independent state but was considered a de facto British protectorate.

 At the IX Congress of European Nationalities, an organization of the League of Nations, held in Bern, the first three autonomous jurisdictions of Spain (Basque Country, Galicia, and Catalonia), were recognized as nations, but since they were not constitutionally independent, they were represented by the Spanish government.